The rhythm of the liturgical seasons

 Ash Wednesday marks the beginning of our Lenten journey towards Easter and eternal life.
 Now truly is our time to be healed and reconciled to God and to one another.
 The mark of ashes on our foreheads reminds us of our sinfulness and our turning back to God for forgiveness, healing and mercy.
 The ashes are made by the burning of palms from last year's Palm Sunday -- palms that were waved in victory and praise.
 After the priest sprinkles the ashes with holy water and incenses them, they are then placed on our foreheads in the shape of a Cross to remind us of our hope, and as he does so, he says the words "Remember, that thou art dust, and unto dust thou shalt return" or "Turn away from sin and be faithful to the Gospel".
 We make no response to these words; we simply return to our pews.
 After we leave the church, we leave the ashes on our foreheads until they wear off naturally from the course of the day's activities.
 They are a public witness to those things our society does not wish to embrace: the reality of death, and the hope of resurrection in Our Lord, Jesus Christ.

 Palms to Ashes - As we approach the season of Lent we traditionally clear our homes of the old palms from last year’s Palm Sunday.
 Each Ash Wednesday we sign ourselves with the ashes of our palms form the previous year.
 If you would like to recycle your palms for the burning of the palms, please drop them off in the designated basket in the Narthex.
-Our PSR classes be burning the palms in front of the church on Sunday, February 19, after the 9 a.m.
-Mass.

 The principal feast day of Saint Joseph is March 19, Saint Joseph's Day (for Joseph the Husband of Mary).
 On this day we ask for the strength to serve Christ as Joseph did.
 Saint Joseph's Day always falls during Lent, and Saint Joseph's Day altars and feasts have no meat.
 However, since the feast day is classed as a solemnity, the requirement of abstinence from meat is technically abrogated, according to Canon Law, even if it falls on a Friday.
 If the feast day falls on a Sunday, the previous Saturday (March 18) is observed instead or the Monday following (March 20), and if it falls during Holy Week or Easter week, it is moved to the Monday after Low Sunday, or eight days after Easter (prior to 1970 the Tuesday after Low Sunday was used as the alternate date).